 Items being sold and purchased by qualifying museums.
 ‘Qualifying museums’ are defined by various factors, depending on where in the UK the museum is.
 If the museum is outside the UK, it is required to be a member of the International Council of Museums to be ‘qualifying’.

 All these items will be required to be registered with Animal Health & Plant Agency before being sold.
-Registrations will cost £20 and will be in effect from February 2022.
-It is likely that certificates will take several weeks to be processed.
+Registrations cost £20 and can be applied for now here.
+Upon registering the item you will receive an immediate registration number which must be listed on all online and in all printed catalogues, and advertisements, alongside the item.

 The exempt items will therefore still retain a value in the open market, and should not be dismissed when being considered for insurance, probate or inheritance tax valuations.